marsop/marsop.github.io/_posts/2022-05-27-csharp-records/2022-05-27-csharp-records.md

 category: meta
 ---

-Love them or hate them, but records are here to stay, and you should learn to use them.
+Love them or hate them, C# records are here to stay, and you should learn to use them.
+Let's delve a bit into my biggest problem with these guys.
+Starting with a simple example, let's define a `Person`:

 ```csharp
 public record Person(string FirstName, string LastName, int Age);